07846 989439

 The symptoms we experience when we feel anxiety or panic are the body’s fight or flight response kicking in.
 A survival mechanism once used to make sure you respond appropriately to threat of some sort.

 Usually once the stress has passed, the feelings pass too, but sometimes your responses can be disproportionate to the situation, or simply don’t go away, or are triggered for no obvious reason.
-This type of anxiety is described as generalised anxiety disorder (GAD), which is constant, excessive and exaggerated worry about everyday lifes such as money, health, work and family.
+This type of anxiety is described as generalized anxiety disorder (GAD), which is constant, excessive and exaggerated worry about everyday life such as money, health, work and family.
 When your daily life becomes constantly full of worry, fear and dread this can leave you feeling that your life is joyless.
 You become irritable, tired through lack of sleep, not being able to relax or switch off.

-Anxiety can cause changes in your behaviour and the way you think and feel about things.
+Anxiety can cause changes in your behavior and the way you think and feel about things.
 It can affect you physically and psychologically.
 These symptoms may cause you to withdraw from social contact e.g. seeing your family or friends, to avoid feelings of worry and dread.
 You may also find it difficult and stressful going to work and may take time off sick.
 These actions can make you worry even more about yourself and increase your lack of self-esteem and confidence.

 If left untreated, anxiety may become so extreme that it restricts you living your life in the way you’d like to.
 Ongoing stress and anxiety can have negative impact on our mental, emotional and physical wellbeing.